syncfusion-content/uwp-docs/uwp/Color-Palette/Dealing-With-SelectedColor.md

 documentation: ug
 ---

-# Dealing with SelectedColor in UWP SfColorPalette
+# Dealing with SelectedColor in UWP Color Palette

-Colors can be selected in `SfColorPickerPalette` by navigating between swatches
+Colors can be selected in `UWP Color Palette` by navigating between swatches

 ## Selecting Color from palette

-`SelectedColor` property is used to get the selected color in `SfColorPickerPalette`.
+`SelectedColor` property is used to get the selected color in `UWP Color Palette`.
 It is a read-only property.
 The return value is a Color, so ColorToBrushConverter is needed for bounding with brush properties:

 {% tabs %}